Business owner’s guide to filing a W-3 Form to Report Wage and Tax Data

 - Total federal income tax withheld from an employee(s) paycheck

-Form W-3 is used like a cover sheet to transmit Forms W-2 to the SSA.
+This form is essentially a cover sheet to transmit W-2 Forms to the SSA.

-If you paid a W-2 employee $600 or more in wages in a tax year, or withheld any income, Medicare, or Social Security from an employees’ wages, or would have had to withhold if the employee had not claimed an exemption from withholding, you should file Form W-3.
+If you paid a W-2 employee $600 or more in wages in a tax year, withheld any income, Medicare, or Social Security from an employee’s wages, or would have had to withhold if the employee had not claimed an exemption from withholding, you should file this form.

 How often should you file the W-3 Tax Form?

-You must file the W-3 annually if you are required to issue a W-2 to at least one employee(s).
+You must file this form annually if you issue a W-2 to one or more employees.

-Every employer who’s required to file one or more W-2 forms must also file Form W-3.
+Every employer required to file W-2 forms must also file Form W-3.

 The difference in the forms is that the: